Emperor of Japan: World War II (1937–1945)

-Hirohito was excluded from the postwar Tokyo War Crimes Tribunal.
+Emperor Shōwa was excluded from the postwar Tokyo War Crimes Tribunal.
 Scholars dispute the power he had and the role he played during WWII.
-Hirohito's reign from 1926 until his death in 1989 makes him the longest-lived and longest-reigning historical Japanese emperor, and one of the longest-reigning monarchs in the world.
+Emperor Shōwa's reign from 1926 until his death in 1989 makes him the longest-lived and longest-reigning historical Japanese emperor, and one of the longest-reigning monarchs in the world.

 Contemporary (1978–present)

-The Emperor of Japan has never visited Yasukuni Shrine since 1978.
+The Emperors of Japan have not visited Yasukuni Shrine since 1978.
 Hirohito maintained an official boycott of Yasukuni Shrine after it was revealed to him that Class-A war criminals had secretly been enshrined.
-The boycott was continued by his successors, Akihito and Naruhito.
+The boycott was continued by his son and grandson, Akihito and Naruhito.

 By 1979, Emperor Shōwa was the only monarch in the world with the monarchical title "emperor."
-Emperor Shōwa was the longest-reigning historical monarch in Japanese's history and the world's longest reigning monarch until surpassed by King Bhumibol Adulyadej of Thailand in July 2008.
+Emperor Shōwa was the longest-reigning historical monarch in Japan's history and the world's longest reigning contemporary monarch until he was surpassed by King Bhumibol Adulyadej of Thailand in July 2008.

 According to journalist Makoto Inoue of The Nikkei, Emperor Emeritus Akihito wanted to be closer to the people, rather than be treated like a god or robot.
 Inoue believes that during his reign, he transformed the symbolic role of emperor into a human being.
 In March 2019, the Mainichi reported 87% thought Akihito fulfilled his role as symbol of the state.

-On April 30, 2019, Emperor Akihito abdicated due to health issues.
+On 30 April 2019, Emperor Akihito abdicated due to health issues and the Heisei era ended.
 The previous time abdication occurred was Emperor Kōkaku in 1817.
-Naruhito ascended on May 1, 2019, referred to as Kinjō Tennō.
+Akihito's eldest son, Naruhito ascended on 1 May 2019, referred to as Kinjō Tennō and Reiwa era started.